 THE NATIONAL MONUMENT TO THE FOREFATHERS

 Tucked away in a quiet seaside neighborhood in Plymouth, Massachusetts, is the largest freestanding solid-granite monument in the nation.
-Standing 81-feet tall, this majestic structure was built in 1889 to honor the first Pilgrims who sailed to America and established self-government at Plymouth Colony.
-Through the powerful imagery of its main statues, lower figures, and carved marble panels—the Forefathers Monument tells the enduring story of the people and principles that gave birth to a nation.
-Through an exploration of the granite figures of Faith, Morality, Law, Education and Liberty, discover how the Pilgrim legacy influenced the founding of America.
+Standing 81 feet tall, this majestic structure was built in 1889 to honor the first Pilgrims who sailed to America and established self-government at Plymouth Colony.
+Using the powerful imagery of its main statues, lower reliefs, and massive marble panels—the Forefathers Monument reveals the people and principles that founded a nation.
+Through the iconic figures of Faith, Morality, Law, Education, and Liberty, discover how the Pilgrim legacy is credited for founding a new nation.
+Learn why these five elements are necessary for self-government—and how each is vital to preserving our God-given freedoms.

 THE FOREFATHERS MONUMENT GUIDEBOOK

-Through an examination of the historical Pilgrim legacy, learn the five necessary elements for self-government—and why each is vital to preserve our God-given freedoms.
-Meet the people behind familiar names such as Bradford, Squanto, Brewster, and Massasoit—along with the brave women who became essential for the colony's survival.
-Through a colorful tour of Plymouth's waterfront district, trace the steps of the early Pilgrims through historic sites such as Plymouth Rock, the Mayflower, Burial Hill, Leyden Street, and Plimoth Plantation.
-Over 400 years after the Mayflower first veered off course and landed on the shores of Cape Cod, experience the unlikely events that led the Pilgrims to establish Plymouth Colony—and forever changed the course of human history.
+In this stunning book, discover the history of this captivating monument and the extraordinary legacy it was built to honor.
+Meet the people behind famous names such as Bradford, Squanto, Brewster, and Massasoit—along with the brave women who were crucial to the colony's survival.
+Retrace the steps of these early settlers as their story unfolds in a colorful tour of Plymouth's historic waterfront, including the Mayflower, Plymouth Rock, Burial Hill, Leyden Street, and Plimoth Plantation.
+Over 400 years after the Mayflower veered off course and landed on the shores of Cape Cod, discover the unlikely events that led the Pilgrims to establish self-government at Plymouth Colony—and changed the course of human history.